jmau111/hugo-theme-ava/README.md

 You can customize other CSS variables in `themes/hugo-theme-ava/assets/scss/_variables.scss`

+### Icons

+The theme uses [feather icons](https://feathericons.com/), a beautiful and free set of svg icons.
+The `/assets/images/` folder contains everything.

+It's probably a bit too much, so do not hesitate to delete unused files.

 ### Don't forget to change the favicon

 You don't have to remove the one set in the theme but ensure you replace the one in the `/static/` folder at the root or your project.